No. 1 Gonzaga vs. No. 2 UCLA: What you need to know ahead of the game

-LAS VEGAS — No. 1 Gonzaga will take on No. 2 UCLA on Tuesday night in Las Vegas.
+LAS VEGAS — No. 1 Gonzaga will take on No. 2 UCLA on Tuesday, Nov.
+23 in Las Vegas.

 This, of course, is a rematch of the Bulldogs and Bruins 2021 Final Four game that became an instant classic due to Jalen Suggs hitting a half-court, buzzer-beating game-winner in overtime.